-- satisfactorily complete the required courses or credit hours listed for each program; - earn a cumulative grade point average of 2.00 or above for all coursework which applies to the certificate; - complete a minimum of 15 credit hours at Chemeketa, and; - apply courses numbered 050 or higher toward a certificate.
+• Satisfactorily complete the required courses or credit hours listed for each program;

+- Earn a cumulative grade point average of 2.00 or above for all coursework which applies to the certificate; - Complete a minimum of 15 credit hours at Chemeketa, and- - Apply courses numbered 050 or higher toward a certificate-

 Many programs have other certificates that credential you to work in jobs in your field while attending college.
 Some of these certificates are included in part of a larger two-year degree, creating a pathway for you to work, go to school, and advance in your career field.
-Ask your program advisor or college counselor for more information on which courses within Certificates of Completion can apply to other certificates or degrees in your chosen field of study.
+Ask your program advisor or college counselor for more information on which courses can apply to other certificates or degrees in your chosen field of study.